advmishamaewgf/Student/README.md

 ##  License

-This project is created for **educational purposes only** as part of the Midterm Examination in Web Systems and Technologies.
+This project is created for **educational purposes only** as part of the Midterm Examination.